brianbancroft/junk/PITCHME.md

 ### The Agenda:

-- Two types of Lessons
+- Two types of Lessons |
-- High-Level Principles
+- High-Level Principles |
-- The Anatomy of a Knowledge Lesson
+- The Anatomy of a Knowledge Lesson |
-- The tools
+- The tools |

 ---

-### Two types of lessons
+### Two Types of Lessons

 1. Knowledge